 And personally, I don’t find it fun anymore.
 I’d rather just go to the store, buy the actual cards (which I have done), and find two or three deserving souls to play the “old school” game with.
 It’s much funner when you beat someone’s ass in person.

 The fact that the game requires real money to play in order to have a good chance of winning is enough to call it evil.
 Add in the constant crashes, the poor support from Gameloft, the blatant cheating, and unfairness of playing different levels together, then you have a truly evil game.

 I personally won’t play the game anymore.
 If you read the reviews on the respective app stores for the game, you will see many agree with me.
 Many are just fed up with it.

 So goodbye Uno & Friends.
 I doubt anyone will miss me.

 My friend who got addicted to Uno & Friends after I introduced her to it is still very much playing the game.
-She’ll probably write an article later detailing all the ways to get tokens and coins aplenty without paying.
+She wrote an article on this site detailing her own Uno & Friends tips and tricks.